Close

 - Apurva Amod Gadikar

-I was looking for a term plan when I came across Kotak e-Term plan and used their portal to calculate premium.
+I was looking for a term plan when I came across the Kotak e-Term plan and used their portal to calculate premium.
 They have a simple portal where you enter the information and get a quote.
 Beyond that, I just enjoyed the fact that their journey is easy to follow and their call centre team assists if you are stuck somewhere.

 - Anil Kumar G